Skip to main content

 2014 CE, July 17

-Malaysia Airlines flight MH17 shot down over Ukraine by a Russian-made surface-to-air missile, fired by Moscow-backed separatists.
+Malaysia Airlines flight MH17 is shot down over Ukraine by a Russian-made surface-to-air missile, fired by Moscow-backed separatists.
 In January of 2023, the European Court of Human Rights confirmed Russia's involvement in the downing of flight MH17.
 More

 Snohomish, Skagit and Island County